zeon256/chrome-pwd-dumper-rs/README.md

 ## How to run
 Double click the `exe` after building and it should spit out the passwords in a text file in the same directory

+## How fast is Rust version compared to Kotlin?
+🚀 Queries, transform and output to file under 92ms on my machine. (i7 3770k @ 4.20Ghz, 16gb RAM @ 2200Mhz)

 ## Disclaimer
 I shall not be responsible for any crimes committed by anyone that uses this software.
 Use it only for good!